brhannan/sl-ksp/README.md

 it by right-clicking Kerbal Space Program in Steam and go to Manage -> Browse local files).

+### MATLAB Python path
-Make sure that MATLAB is using the right python path.
+Make sure that MATLAB is using the right Python path.
 Open MATLAB and enter the command
 ```
 pyenv